 - Interested in hosting an Exchange Student, but not sure where to start or what's involved?
 Check it out: Requirements and Expectations.
 Here's a flyer you can share with your club President, President-Elect (PE), or Presidet-Elect Nominee (PEN)

-- Once your commitment is made, IT IS FIRM.
-Exchange Agreements with international exchange partners are made in the fall.
-Students are interviewed and selected based on these agreements.
+- Once your commitment to host is made, IT IS FIRM.
+Exchange Agreements with international exchange partners will be signed once club agreements are submitted.
+Students are selected based on these agreements.
 Your exchange student will arrive in August the following year.

 - Your club may specify the preferred gender and nationality of the student to be assigned to you.
 Be advised that we have little control over how students are placed with us.
 Our District will honor your request as best it can.

 Yeah!
 My Club is Hosting an Exchange Student!
 Now What?

 - Inbound Students' applications will arrive in early April.
 The YEO will be given the opportunity to rank club preferences for gender/activities, etc. The District Inbound Committee will notify each YEO of their assigned student(s)

 - Once the student's club assignment is confirmed, the Host Club Youth Exchange Officer is responsible for completing THREE documents: 1) High School Letter 2) Host Club Letter 3) Visa Guarantee Form (VGF).